 1) The stress demon

-You might be amazed but it’s a fact that a major chunk of efforts have been dedicated towards studying stress among medical students.
-Being a highly demanding course, there are a number of causes of stress and leave impacting effects on physical and psychological health of the students.
-The major causes are attributed to the fact that students have to learn a lot of new things in a short time, undergo tough exams with the fear that failing them will end their career and the lack of opportunities to review what they have learnt.
+You might be amazed but it’s a fact that a major chunk of efforts has been dedicated towards studying stress among medical students.
+Being a highly demanding course, there are a number of causes of stress and leave impacting effects on the physical and psychological health of the students.
+The major causes are attributed to the fact that students have to learn a lot of new things in a short time, undergo tough exams with the fear that failing them will end their career and the lack of opportunities to review what they have learned.
 The urge to meet the demands of the curriculum inhibits in them a sense of urgency as they struggle to work harder.
 Often students experience the highest amount of stress after their graduation when they start their training.

 Experts suggest that students should be trained in emotional intelligence so that they are prepared and brace themselves for the incoming stress threats.
 It’s also suggested that students’ stress should be measured and monitored.
 It was found that students who have healthy meals and those who involve themselves in extracurricular activities were less vulnerable to stress.